-Chronic fatigue syndrome (CFS) is a common condition that causes long-lasting exhaustion (fatigue) that doesn't disappear with sleep or rest.
+Chronic fatigue syndrome (CFS) causes long-lasting exhaustion and fatigue unalleviated by sleep or rest.
 In the United States, more than a million people have been diagnosed with CFS.
-For many, CSF reduces their quality of life.
+For many, the symptoms of the increasingly common condition reduce their quality of life.

-Without a doubt, the most common problem that people with CFS experience is a general state of impaired cognitive function.
-Often, people suffering from this condition have difficulty forming coherent thoughts and expressing them in a clear and cohesive manner.
-They may feel as if their short-term memory is extremely limited and that thoughts dissolve in their head.
-At times, it may be difficult to talk and understand speech.
+One common symptom of chronic fatigue syndrome is impaired cognitive function.
+Often, people with the condition have difficulty forming coherent thoughts and expressing them clearly and cohesively.
+They may feel as if their short-term memory is limited and as though thoughts dissolve in their head.
+They may find it difficult to talk and understand speech.
 Some people have also reported difficulty understanding numbers or reading a book.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.